-For the deck, the bar diameter will be changed from 12mm to 16mm throughout.
-The section reinforcement is modified from the Utilities \checkmark treeview.
+For the deck, the bar diameter will be changed from 12mm to 16mm throughout, with the exception of faces 6 and 11, which will have 20mm diameter bars.
+The section reinforcement is modified from the Utilities treeview.

-- In the \$\frac{1}{2}\$ treeview double click DeckSectionNominalReinf. - Select the Layers of rebar tab and change the Bar diameter to 0.016 for each face except faces 6 and 11. - For faces 6 and 11 change the bar diameter to 0.020 and click OK.
+- In the # treeview double click DeckSectionNominalReinf. - Select the Layers of rebar tab and change the Bar diameter to 0.016 for each face except faces 6 and 11. - For faces 6 and 11 change the bar diameter to 0.020 and click OK.